habedi/PracticalMachineLearning/README.md

 * [vg](https://github.com/lace/vg): A linear algebra library much like Numpy with a more human-friendly interface
 * [GraphKernels](https://github.com/BorgwardtLab/GraphKernels): A fast library for calculating various graph kernels
 * [GraKeL](https://github.com/ysig/GraKeL): A graph kernel calculation library that is using Scikit-learn's API so it can be used with other functionalities and routines already present in Scikit-learn without much hassle
-* [Graphsim](https://github.com/caesar0301/graphsim): A graph similarity extension libraries for NetworkX
+* [Graphsim](https://github.com/caesar0301/graphsim): A graph similarity extension library for NetworkX
 * [Textract](https://github.com/deanmalmgren/textract): A general text extraction tool from many file formats
 * [Sacred](https://github.com/IDSIA/sacred): Sacred is a Python library to make an ML workflow easier to reproduce and manage for you!
-* [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing the distance between two or more sequences of an arbitrary alphabet (e.g., words, DNA sequences), it has got over 30 distance algorithms to use
+* [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing the Distance between two or more sequences of an arbitrary alphabet (e.g., words, DNA sequences), it has got over 30 distance algorithms to use
-* [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenizers (such as alphabetical tokenizers, whitespace tokenizers) and also string similarity measures (e.g., edit distance, Jaccard distance)
+* [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenizers (such as alphabetical tokenizers, whitespace tokenizers) and also string similarity measures (e.g., edit Distance, Jaccard distance)
 * [JGraph](http://patrickfuller.github.io/jgraph/): JGraph is a WebGL graph drawing library for Python
 * [Kedro](https://github.com/quantumblacklabs/kedro): A Python library and also a tool to manage your data analysis workflow in your projects
 * [PySAL](https://pysal.org/): PySAL is a Python package for geolocation-based data analysis